DigiBP/Team-Victorinox/README.md

 # Process

-The process starts with the doctor google form.
+The process starts with a google form which is filled out by the doctore with information on the doctor, patient, the perscription and PRO and furthermore a QR Code is generated and sent via email.

 <img src="makeScenario.png" alt="My Image" width="300" height="200">